Oil Painting Fundamentals

 - Ruler/straight edge at least one foot long

 - Pencil, charcoal, eraser, sharpener and paper for sketches

-Develop a foundational knowledge of material and technique through hands-on exercises aimed at helping you understand the mechanics of oil painting.
-Combine your new knowledge with drawing skills to understand the concepts of contour, value, shape, volume, form, and perspective for a more comprehensive experience.
-Principles of paint handling and proper use of material will go hand-in-hand with building skills to render still-life objects progressively: from simple to more complex.
+Develop a foundational knowledge of oil painting material and technique through hands-on exercises designed to introduce students to the fundamentals of oil painting.
+Principles of paint handling and proper use of material will go hand-in-hand in building skills to render still-life objects progressively from simple to more complex.